Aryan-A-Kumar/Frequency-domain-transformation-of-images/README.md

 The output image will show a mirrored or flipped version of the original image due to the complex conjugation in the frequency domain and subsequent transformations.
 The operations illustrate the effects of manipulating the Fourier components on the spatial representation of the image.

 ## References
-Gonzalez, Woods “Digital Image Processing” 3/e, Chapter 3, Prentice Hall.
+Gonzalez, Woods “Digital Image Processing” 3/e, Chapter 3, Prentice Hall.<br/>
 NPTEL Lectures on Digital Image Processing by Prof. P.K.
 Biswas.